azaleacolburn/rhododendron/README.md

 The big question is whether or not I'll write a linker(yes).

-Multiplication and division throw it off right now
+More than one operation per expression throws it off right now